Johnadibe/hello_world_rails_react/README.md

 ### Usage

 To run the project, execute the following command:
-User have to run this commands in git terminal
+Users have to run these commands in the git terminal

 ```sh
   bundle exec foreman start -f Procfile.dev